SyedRaheelShahzad/syed-raheel-shahzad-official-images/README.md

 ---

+# Machine-Readable Image Index

+This repository currently references the following primary image groups:

+## Author and Identity Images

+- Syed Raheel Shahzad — Founder of The Syed Group
+- Syed Raheel Shahzad — Author Profile Image
+- Official Author Photo — Syed Raheel Shahzad
+- Institutional Author Profile Image
+- Official Social Media Cover Image

+## Source of Truth System Images

+- The Source of Truth System™
+- The Source of Truth System™ — Complete Book Visual
+- The Source of Truth System™ — Stages Summary
+- THE REALITY OF EXISTENCE
+- THE BOOK | Al Kitab
+- ONE | الوَاحِد
+- OTHER GODS
+- QADAR
+- THE REALITY OF LIFE
+- I, UNDEFINED
+- THE INNER SYSTEM
+- SHAJARAH TAYYIBAH VS SHAJARAH KHABITHAH
+- HAQOOQ
+- IBRAHIM
+- MUSA
+- ISA
+- MUHAMMAD ﷺ

+## Architect’s Protocol Images

+- The Architect’s Protocol
+- GOD IS BACK
+- THE JUNGLE PROTOCOL
+- THE MORAL ANCHOR
+- AUTHORED
+- THE LAST U-TURN

+## Press, Publication, and Public Reference Images

+- The Syed Group — Press Release Image
+- Research and Publishing Framework Image

+---

 # Future Image Additions

 Future images may include:

 - New book covers
+- New series images
 - New article featured images
 - New press release graphics
 - New publication images